College of Business, Government and Law

 She is also interested in the judiciary's role and their involvement in the approximation and harmonising process in human rights and criminal justice.

 In collaboration with the Victim Support Service, she has worked on the self-medication of crime victims from 2011 to 2017.

 ; Drugs and the state

-At times, Marinella gives interviews for SBS Radio Italian on transnational crime and human rights in Australia and at international level.
+At times, Marinella gives interviews for SBS Radio Italian and other radio stations on transnational crime and human rights in Australia and at international level.